wmtylerdavis/sirupsen.github.com/_posts/2013-08-27-fast-forward.md

 ## or why I fork shit I never contribute to

-I've noticed a trend that I am definitely a member of.
-Lots of people fork repositories only to never contribute a single line of code, let alone contribute and pull request.
-In my work with HowMuch I did actually contribute end up forking and contributing code to a couple of [projects](github.com/HowMuchTo).
-These were usually just single line or only a few line fixes to either add a feature as I did with KGModalView - which there was definitely a more elegant solution for, which is why my pull request was denied, or to fix a bug - which isn't really a bug but we didn't like the way that the countdown in JDFlipNumberView was flipping in our minds upside down.
+I've noticed a trend that I am definitely a member of - lots of people fork repositories only to never contribute a single line of code, let alone contribute and submit a pull request.
+In my work with HowMuch I did actually end up forking and contributing code to a couple of [projects](github.com/HowMuchTo).
+These were usually just single line or only a few line fixes to either add a feature as I did with KGModalView - which there was definitely a more elegant solution for (which is why my pull request was denied) or to fix a bug - which isn't really a bug but we didn't like the way that the countdown in JDFlipNumberView was flipping - in our minds it was upside down.

 When using [CocoaPods](cocoapods.org) you can easily point the pod in your podfile to your forked repo like so: